 Last of all, trust your instincts.
 If you get a bad feeling about someone, don’t go out with that person.
 If you’re not comfortable on a date, get out of there.
 It’s important that you always feel completely safe with your date.
 A good match should put your mind at ease and respect your concerns.
 If they don’t, they aren’t worth your time.

-Any attempts to pressure, cajole, gaslight, or manipulate you should be the end of the conversation.
+Any attempts to pressure, cajole, gaslight, or manipulate you should be the absolute end of the conversation.
 Swipe left and move on.
 Life’s too short to give jerks a second chance.
-And there’s no sense in risking your personal safety when there are tons of other profiles out there.
+And there’s no sense in risking your personal safety when there are tons of other dating profiles out there.

 Online dating isn’t all that scary.
 Although it can seem intimidating, especially when you’re new to it, many upstanding dating sites prioritize member security.
 When I signed up for my first dating site, I worried that I was exposing myself to the jerks of the universe, but the majority of guys I’ve met (online and offline) have been decent conversationalists who respect my boundaries.

-Dating platforms offer non-threatening environments where singles can safely put themselves out there and become more comfortable and confident after every successful date.
+Dating platforms offer safe, controlled, and non-threatening environments where singles can put themselves out there and become more comfortable and confident after every successful date.
 Many of today’s dating sites and apps do the vetting for you, so you can search for dates without worrying if they’re phonies or criminals.
 We hope you use our safety tips to online date with a good attitude and good sense.
 Be safe!